weld/weld-testing/README.md

 ## WeldInitiator

-`WeldInitiator` is a JUnit `TestRule`  which allows to start a Weld container per test method execution.
+`WeldInitiator` is a JUnit `TestRule` (JUnit 4.9+) which allows to start a Weld container per test method execution.
-The container is configured through a provided `org.jboss.weld.environment.se.Weld` instance.
+The container is configured through a provided `org.jboss.weld.environment.se.Weld` instance - see also `WeldInitiator.of(Weld)` static method.
+A convenient static method `WeldInitiator.of(Class<?>...)` is also provided - in this case, the container is optimized for testing purposes (with automatic discovery and concurrent deployment disabled) and only the given bean classes are considered.

 ```java
 import static org.junit.Assert.assertEquals;